Optics of Aging

 See The Film

-Meet Our Elders
+Meet The Elders

 While certain physical limitations are real as we age, some faculties strengthen and many people report the older years as being the happiest years of their lives.
 We hear that in the words of these elders.
 Through their voices, stereotypes about older adults dissolve as we discover humor, moxie, and lives tenaciously and beautifully lived.